 Potassium gummies look like an easy win on paper: a familiar mineral, a convenient format, and a label that seems simple enough.
 In real manufacturing, they’re one of those products that quickly reveal whether a team understands gummies as a confection-style system—not just a supplement that happens to be chewy.

-The most overlooked reality is that potassium gummies aren’t mainly a flavor project.
+What many miss: potassium gummies aren’t a flavor project.
 They’re a dose-density and physical stability project.
-Potassium can act less like an “ingredient you add” and more like a variable that changes how the gummy sets, how it holds water, and how it behaves weeks after it’s already been bottled.
+Potassium isn’t an ingredient you just add—it changes how the gummy sets, holds water, and behaves weeks after bottling.

 Why potassium gummies hit a practical ceiling

-Every gummy has limited “real estate.”
-You need room for the gel system, sweeteners (or sugar alternatives), acids, flavors, colors, and enough water to run the process-then low enough water afterward to keep the product stable.
-Potassium is a bulk mineral, which means delivering higher label amounts typically requires adding a lot of material.
+Every gummy has limited real estate.
+You need room for the gel system, sweeteners, acids, flavors, colors, and enough water to run the process.
+Then you need low enough water afterward to keep the product stable.
+Potassium is a bulk mineral—delivering higher label amounts means adding a lot of material.

 At a certain point, the question stops being “How much potassium do we want?” and becomes “Can this formula still behave like a gummy?”
 The answer depends on solids loading, solubility, viscosity, and how the mineral interacts with the gel network.